tangledhelix/omnidiff/README.md

 If upgrading, make sure you don't overwrite your existing `omnidiff.conf`.

+If you don't have root access, see below for installing as an unprivileged user.

 # Email parameters

 By default, email will be sent from `root` to `root`.
 You can change those